edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 date: '2018-12-03'
 ---

 Welcome to part three of Getting Started with Ecto.
 On the [last post](/getting-started-with-ecto-part-2/), we covered how to create migrations, schemas, and changesets.
-In this post we will cover how to create records in our database.
+In this post, we will cover how to create records in our database.

 ## Ecto is not an ORM

 If you come from Ruby on Rails or .Net then you might be familiar with Active Record or Entity framework.
 You might be used to doing something like `user.Save()` or `User.Find()`.
 These and many frameworks follow the Active Record design pattern which is an approach of accessing data in a database.
-One of the major drawbacks of this pattern is that your domain is usually tightly coupled to a certains persistence layer.
+One of the major drawbacks of this pattern is that your domain is usually tightly coupled to a certain persistence layer.

-Ecto follows the Repository design pattern which is an abstraction of the data layer and a way of centralising the handling of the domain objects.
-In Ecto, queries are done using the `Ecto.Query` DSL agains our repository (`GettingStartedWithEcto.Repo`).
+Ecto follows the Repository design pattern which is an abstraction of the data layer and a way of centralizing the handling of the domain objects.
+In Ecto, queries are done using the `Ecto.Query` DSL against our repository (`GettingStartedWithEcto.Repo`).

 Okay, let's move on to creating records.